ballerkobe808/invest/README - 2 FUNDING.md

 - Aalii contract and agreement?
 - Proof of Federal Tax payment

 ### 1.1.2.
-PROCESS - Find a Lender Online
+PROCESS - Find a Lender

-1. Google search Local Lenders near your property:
+1. Google search Local Lenders near your property OR Get referrals from friends or BiggerPockets.

    Investor-friendly banks (county you are looking in) Credit union (county you are looking in)